RUPESH1439/RUPESH1439/README.md

 ### Hi there 👋

-I'm Rupesh Shrestha and I'm a highly skilled full-stack software engineer with over five years of experience architecting and developing robust and scalable web and mobile applications.
+I'm Rupesh Shrestha and I'm a highly skilled full-stack software engineer with over six years of experience architecting and developing robust and scalable web and mobile applications.

 - 🌱 I’m currently learning Web3 and AWS
 - 💬 Ask me about Fullstack(web/mobile) development